jpneill/fitsToKdb/README.md

 -Building a 32 bit .so for extending q from source file example.c (May require installation of gcc-multilib):

-Put k.h in the same folder as example.c
 *gcc -m32 -shared -fPIC example.c -o example.so*

 ********************